 Who has Power to Forgive Sins?

 Outline: Christ's claim to be Saviour; His death as a sacrifice for sin.
 Those who trust Him receive forgiveness and reconciliation with God.
-Written for Moslems, but useable elsewhere for those with some knowledge of Christian concepts.
+Written for Muslims, but useable elsewhere for those with some knowledge of Christian concepts.

 Theme: Saviour of Sinful Men; Sacrifice / Atonement; Forgiveness; Faith, trust, believe in Jesus

 Scripts are basic guidelines for translation and recording into other languages.
 They should be adapted as necessary to make them understandable and relevant for each different culture and language.
 Some terms and concepts used may need more explanation or even be replaced or omitted completely.